-Nickel Plate Road No. 79 was built in May 1953 by the American Locomotive (with the electrical components supplied by the General Electric).
-Also known as the New York, Chicago & St. Louis Railroad, the company connected markets in Chicago and the Midwest with the eastern terminal of Buffalo, N.Y.
+Nickel Plate Road No. 79 is a model S-4 switcher built in May 1953 by the American Locomotive.
+Also known as the New York, Chicago & St. Louis, the railroad connected markets in Chicago and the Midwest with the eastern terminal of Buffalo, N.Y.
 Engine No. 79 was used in yard and transfer service and was operated in the Cleveland area for much of the 1950’s and 1960’s.
+The Alco S-4 was in production from 1949 to 1957, with 797 units manufactured for railroads across the country.

 In 1964, the Nickel Plate Road was purchased by the Norfolk & Western Railway.
 The unit was painted blue and became their number 2079.
 The N&W retired the unit on December 6, 1974, and it was sold through a dealer to the Wyandotte Terminal Railroad in Michigan in 1976 where it became their number 107.